thogiti/thogiti.github.io/_posts/2024-11-17-Dynamic-mechanisms-blockchain-spam-mitigation.md

 | **2.
 Harvest**      | A keeper or scheduled function converts surplus shares back to `ASSET`.                                                                                                                                                                              | Daily / weekly  |
 | **3.
 Redistribute** |  • Pro-rata to all addresses with active locks (simple LP model).<br> • Stream to a pay-master that auto-pays part of their next gas/lock fee (gas subsidy).<br> • Route to a public-goods treasury or burn address if governance prefers deflation. | Same as harvest |

 On-chain accounting is trivial: each lock already mints `kASSET` (or an LP receipt) for the user; the profit is distributed in the *same* token, so holders see their balance rise automatically.
-Over time the mechanism dampens the net cost of security for honest participants—*a built-in MEV-rebate programme*—while spammers still face the full brunt of rising $K_{\text{req}}$ and price slippage.
+Over time the mechanism dampens the net cost of security for honest participants—*a built-in MEV-rebate program*—while spammers still face the full brunt of rising $K_{\text{req}}$ and price slippage.

 # References